Azure/azure-powershell/src/ApplicationInsights/docs/Az.ApplicationInsights.md

 Update linked storage accounts for an Application Insights component.

 ### [Update-AzApplicationInsightsWebTestTag](Update-AzApplicationInsightsWebTestTag.md)
-Creates or updates an Application Insights web test definition.
+Updates the tags associated with an Application Insights web test.